jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 ```

 - This may take a while the first time you build.
 It needs to download lots of dependencies, not just for my project, but also for the Quarkus application server.
-- Once it's done, you should have a working version of the app running on http://localhost:8080.
+- Once it's done, you should have a working version of the app running on `http://localhost:8080`, and Keycloak will be running on `http://localhost:8180`.
-- If you go to http://localhost:8080, it should redirect you to the Keycloak server's `pcap` realm page, if you've done everything correctly, and I haven't missed anything ;)
+- If you go to `http://localhost:8080`, it should redirect you to the Keycloak server's `pcapture` realm page, if you've done everything correctly, and I haven't missed anything ;)
-- Login using the username `alice` and the password `alice`, or perhaps `admin` and `admin` or `jdoe` and `jdoe`.
+- Login using the username `alice` and the password `alice`.
+Start a capture, but don't stop it, and log out.
+- Login using the username `admin` and the password `admin`.
+Click on the `Toggle All Users` button.
+You should see that the `admin` user can see the captures the `alice` user captured.

 ## Cosmetic Settings